eonist/GitSync/todo/listTodos.md

 You need to do many test with fast list
-- small lists (how does fast list behave?)
+- small lists (how does fast list behave?)✅ (fixed now)
-- Long list to small list (keep visual position)
+- Long list to smaller list (keep visual position) 🏀
+- Long list to tiny list (align list to top i guess)
 - Small list to long list
 - No list to small list
 - No list to long list